Shoshone, California

-Shoshone is a census designated place (CDP) in Inyo County, California, United States.
+Shoshone is a census-designated place (CDP) in Inyo County, California, United States.
 The population was 22 at the 2020 census, down from 31 at the 2010 census.

 The town was founded in 1910.
+Its name may refer to the Shoshone people.
 Although small, it is notable as a southern gateway to Death Valley National Park; in addition to being a junction of roads leading from Baker, California and Pahrump, Nevada, it has the last services available before the Furnace Creek area in the park.
 The commercial district of the town, including a post office, gas station, restaurant, bar and coffee house, is just north of the southern intersection of California State Routes 127 and 178.